qogusdn1017/LLLLLLLIVVIVVIVVIVVXXXXX/README.md

 - [PatrickKR](https://github.com/patrick-mc), who helped me with the code.
 Click on the name to view his GitHub.

+- [aroxu](https://github.com/aroxu), who helped me at final code.
+Click on the name to view his GitHub.

 - [Twitter Users](https://twitter.com/qogusdn1017/followers), who waited and encouraged me to finish this project.
 Click on the name to view my followers I love.

 ## Download